gsalvatori/salvatorigabriele.com/_posts/2013-11-20-octomat-a-library-to-solve-linear-algebra-problems.markdown

 categories: projects
 ---

 I worked for a while to this library to solve linear algebra problems and finally i released a publishable version, so, the library contains all the main features you need to consider it more or less "useful".
-Briefly, the functioning is very simple: you have to import only the library in a file, because it alredy includes all the needed standard libraries.
+Briefly, the functioning is very simple: you have to import only the library in a file, because it alredy includes all the needed <u>standard</u> libraries.
 Then you can call any function inside it:

 {% highlight C++ %}
 #include "octomat.cpp"